Adelaide- FAQs

 We train once a week on Saturday mornings at Glenelg, meeting at 8:45 am for a 9:00 am start at the Rotunda.

-We also plan to introduce a weeknight strength cross-training session once we have enough interest to make it viable.
+We plan to introduce a weeknight strength cross-training session once we have enough interest to make it viable.

 Rain, hail, or shine—we train in all conditions!
 So come prepared for anything and join us for a great session.